GregoryAlbarian/BitcoinAnalysis/README.md

 __for setup:__
 * have R installed
-* for the file choose BTCgood3.csv
+* when the file explorer shows up choose BTCgood3.csv